-Obtaining a MRI – which stands for magnetic resonance imaging – is one of the first steps in correctly diagnosing a herniated disc in your spine.
-Unlike a common X-ray which can only capture pictures of bone structure, an MRI uses a magnetic field and a computer to produce and record detailed images of the inner workings of the body, including the organs, muscles, and soft tissue.
-This technology is also capable of producing a two-dimensional (“cross section”) view of tissue, which greatly helps doctors in identifying a herniated disc.
-MRI scans are still a relatively new technology, but they have become absolutely integral in correctly diagnosing a variety of neck and back issues such as spinal stenosis, foraminal stenosis, bone spurs, and herniated back discs.
+Obtaining an MRI (magnetic resonance imaging) is one of the first steps in correctly diagnosing a herniated disc in your spine.
+Unlike a common X-ray, which can only capture pictures of bone structure, an MRI uses a magnetic field and a computer to produce and record detailed images of the inner workings of the body, including the organs, muscles and soft tissue.
+This technology is also capable of producing two-dimensional (“cross section”) views of the body, which greatly help physicians in identifying a herniated disc.
+MRI scans are still based on relatively new technology, but they have become absolutely integral in correctly diagnosing a variety of neck and back issues, such as spinal stenosis, foraminal stenosis, bone spurs and herniated discs.

-Furthermore, an MRI scan has a number of distinct advantages that greatly benefit a herniated disc patient.
+An MRI scan has a number of distinct advantages that greatly benefit a herniated disc patient.
 The benefits of an MRI include:

 - It’s painless and free of radiation

-- An MRI can focus on a particular part of the body, zeroing in on a problem area
+- An MRI can focus on a particular part of the body, such as zeroing in on a problem area

 - The scan is extremely accurate

-In the event that a patient believes he or she is experiencing a herniated disc in their back or neck, the first step is to visit a physician.
+If a patient believes he or she is experiencing a herniated disc in the neck or back, the first step is to visit a physician.
 Typically, the physician will first ask the patient about his or her symptoms, obtain the patient’s medical background and perform a physical examination.
-From there, an MRI often is necessary to absolutely confirm the herniated disc diagnosis, as well as locate the specific location of the problem.
-This involves the patient being placed in an MRI machine for a body scan.
-The machine is a tube-like structure, and typically a patient will have to remain enclosed in the MRI machine for up to an hour while the machine does its work.
+From there, an MRI often is necessary to absolutely confirm the herniated disc diagnosis, as well as to locate the specific location of the problem.
+An MRI test involves the patient being placed in an MRI machine for a body scan.
+The machine is a tube-like structure, and typically, a patient will have to remain enclosed in the MRI machine for up to an hour while the machine does its work.

-Once the test is complete, the MRI images will illustrate the condition of not only the damaged disc, but also the surrounding spinal structure.
-This allows doctors to better understand the origin of the pain and develop a more individualized treatment plan.
-In addition, the MRI scan sometimes can help doctors determine the cause of the herniated disc, be it lingering injury, degenerative disc disease, or something less serious.
+Once the test is complete, the MRI images will illustrate the condition of not only any herniated disc, but also the surrounding spinal structures.
+This allows physicians to better understand the origin of neck or back pain and develop a more individualized treatment plan.
+In addition, the MRI scan sometimes can help physicians determine the cause of a herniated disc, be it lingering injury, degenerative disc disease or something less serious.

-While treatment for herniated discs can often be as simple as bed rest and medication, occasionally an MRI indicates that a surgical option must be considered.
-If this is the case, contact the award-winning staff at Laser Spine Institute (LSI) for a free review of your MRI or CT scan and learn more about the minimally-invasive, outpatient procedures available to help alleviate your pain.
+While treatment for a herniated disc can often be as simple as bed rest and medication, occasionally an MRI indicates that a surgical option must be considered.
+If this is the case, contact the staff at Laser Spine Institute for a free review of your MRI or CT scan and to learn more about the minimally invasive, outpatient procedures available to help alleviate your pain.